thefutureseer/foodImpactHungerHero/readMe.md

 # Consuming certain foods can lead to increased hunger or a feeling of being unsatisfied for a few days at a time.
-Here are some foods that might contribute to prolonged hunger:
+Here are some foods that might contribute to prolonged hunger (Ages vary):

 ## Coming soon!
 What food brings down cortisol level because if cortisol is too high then you cant fall asleep!
 If the insulin or blood sugar is coming down from a spike you can't sleep!
 We have the fix..